USS John R. Pierce: 1954–1973

 From 5 January 1954 to 1 April 1962 John R. Pierce deployed to the Mediterranean on six cruises of varying duration.
 When not conducting operations with the 6th Fleet, she operated out of her home port on training exercises and readiness operations in the Atlantic and the Caribbean.
 When in the Mediterranean, fleet operations carried her the length and breadth of the sea, and deployments in 1954 and 1956 sent her, in addition, to the coast of Western Europe.

-On 1 October 1956, 75 miles south of Villefranche, the ship was on aerial gunnery exercise firing at a towed aerial target, when at 0950, a shell exploded in the breech of mount 53, killing a member of the mount and seriously wounding nine others.
+On 1 October 1956, 75 miles south of Villefranche-sur-Mer, the ship was on aerial gunnery exercise firing at a towed aerial target, when at 0950, a shell exploded in the breech of mount 53, killing a member of the mount and seriously wounding nine others.
 Three of the injured were in grave condition and later died.
 Doctors from were taken by helicopter to the destroyer, and then transferred the wounded to the cruiser at sea.
 Then, Salem took the men to Villefranche to be transported to Nice Airport, France, where a C-119 Flying Boxcar waited to fly them to a military hospital in Frankfurt, Germany.
 One of the seriously wounded was Ensign John T. Pierce, son of John R. Pierce, for whom the ship was named.
 After the wounded were transferred, John R. Pierce went to Cannes, France, and arrived on 2 October.
 She stayed there until 15 October and then got under way for the states.
 She refueled at São Miguel in the Azores on 20 October and again in Bermuda on 25 October, arriving in Norfolk on 27 October.
 From there, she went to the Philadelphia Naval Yard for repairs.